 Many studies have focused on exploring the affordances of ER to promote several transversal skills such as problem-solving (e.g., Atmatzidou, Demetriadis & Nika, 2018), collaboration (e.g., Ardito, Mosley & Scollins, 2014), and computational thinking (e.g., Bers, Flannery, Kazakoff & Sullivan, 2014).
 Still, ER as metacognitive tools have been considered only recently (e.g., La Paglia, Caci, La Barbera & Cardaci, 2010; Gaudiello & Zibetti, 2013) but the research evidence is inconsistent.
 Further investigation in the area is needed to fully understand the potential of ER to support students' metacognitive processes and especially group and social mediated metacognitive processes.

-We present an empirical investigation of ER, in a learnin experience aiming at engaging students in collaboration and co-construction of shared understandings in the mathematics domain.
+We present an empirical investigation of ER, in a learning experience aiming at engaging students in collaboration and co-construction of shared understandings in the mathematics domain.
 In this work, the whole experience around using the robot is seen as a metacognitive experience that assists students to become more aware of their process of thinking and learning.
 We aim to unfold the elements of collaborative knowledge construction, identify details of the metacognitive processes during students’ interaction with the robot and their peers, and document the educational potential of ER as tools for supporting group metacognition.
 Specifically, the research questions of this study are the following:

 What are the elements of collaborative knowledge construction in an ER learning environment?